Installation

 Event sequence

-When the transition’s action function calls end, signifying the end of its action phase, the transition emits an end event, and the descending phase begins.
+Transition : end — When the transition’s end method is called, it emits an end event, and the descending phase begins.

 Mutation events